The Court

 Retrievers

 Retrievers are individuals designated to retrieve balls that go out of play.
-There will be 2 retrievers per team and will be players from a different team to eliminate cheating.
+There will be 2 retrievers per team and should be players from a different team to eliminate cheating.

 - Retrievers may not enter the court at any time.

-- Retrievers are only allowed to field balls from their side of the court.
+- Retrievers are only allowed to field balls from their half of the court.

 - Retrievers must return balls to the court immediately (ie. cannot hold a ball until a player asks for it)